 She wrote close to eighteen hundred poems during her relatively short lifetime.
 Many of these, including "Because I could not stop for Death," deal with the theme of mortality.

 She was born into a prominent Massachusetts family: her paternal grandfather, Samuel Dickinson, was a founder of Amherst College.
 Emily Dickinson lived most of her adult life in seclusion and never married.
+Her brother was a lawyer named William Austin Dickinson.

 She was introduced as a young woman to the works of Transcendentalist author Ralph Waldo Emerson.